MichaelSchneeberger/do-notation/README.md

 ```

 This implementation has the disadvantage that each function given to the `flat_map` method (i.e. `send_and_yield`) can only be called once due to a the instruction pointer of the generator.
-This difference is crucial for handling monadic operations correctly and ensuring that the `@do` decorator works as expected in various scenarios.
+This difference is crucial for handling monadic operations correctly and ensuring that the `do` decorator works as expected in various scenarios.